 Local guides are often very knowledgable and can show you shortcuts, viewpoints, flaura and fauna while teaching you about local culture along the way.
 Paying guides to show you the way isn’t always a submission to safety.
 The money helps to support the local tourism economy and gives a much needed bridge between the Kyrgyz culture and foreign travellers.
-If you do want a guide or even just a few pointers, head straight to the Tourist Information Office In Karakol (CBT & Eco-Tours are less helpful).
+If you do want a guide or even just a few pointers, head straight to the Tourist Information Office In Karakol and also the new Destination Karakol office (CBT & Eco-Tours are less helpful).

 How Much Do Guides Cost?

 If you go through CBT (Community Based Tourism), the Tourist Information Office or any other company based in Karakol, you can expect to pay about $30 / day for your guide including all food for him or her along the way.

 How Much Will The Trek Cost Without A Guide?

 The only costs for trekking to Ala-Kol and Altyn Arashan without a guide are food and entrance fees.
 You will have to pay 250 som / person at the gates, and later a ranger will come around and collect an additional 100 som / tent.
 If you decide to camp near a guesthouse in Altyn Arashan, expect to pay about 100 / tent and your own private hot spring cabin will only set you back 200 som.
 The taxi back from Ak-Suu will cost 400 som for the whole taxi (not per person).